jankaszel/hyperwell-thesis/chapters/implementation.md

 ### Annotation Environment

 _TODO:_ Sketch the experimental, yet simple annotation environment for testing Hyperwell.
-This system will allow for loading CTS-provided texts and annotating them, while annotations are stored on a Web Annotation supported server---ideally, via a Hyperwell gateway.
+This system will display an example text and use the RecogitoJS library for annotating the plain text, while annotations are stored on a Web Annotation supported server---ideally, via a Hyperwell gateway.

 ## Support in Client Applications